Chapter 19

 11 … It is the Spirit of God Who knows the thoughts of God.

-12 … The born again believers have been given God the Holy Spirit to live inside them.
-One of the reasons for this is so that we can know what God has freely given us.
+12 … So that we can know what God has freely given us, the born again believers have been given God the Holy Spirit to live inside them.

 13 … The born again believer who is motivated by the Holy Spirit speaks spiritual truths with spiritual words.